-At St. Mary’s, we use the Teach Computing curriculum to deliver our Computing lessons.
-We chose this curriculum as it is built around an innovative and progressive framework allowing for progression of skills from KS1 all the way through to KS4.
+In Key Stage 1 and 2, the Teach Computing curriculum is used to deliver our Computing lessons.
+This curriculum was chosen as it is built around an innovative and progressive framework allowing for progression of skills from KS1 all the way through to KS4.
 Through using the Teach Computing curriculum, we ensure that children cover the three stands of Computing (information technology, digital literacy and computer science) thoroughly, resulting in responsible, competent, confident and creative users of technology.